Why It Works

 Divide dough into 4 even parts and place each in a covered quart-sized deli container or in a zipper-lock freezer bag.
 Allow to rest at room temperature for at least 2 hours before baking.
 Transfer tomatoes to a medium bowl and roughly crush by hand.
 Season to taste with salt and set aside.

 Adjust oven rack to 6 inches under broiler and place stone or steel on rack.
-Preheat oven to highest possible temperature (500 or 550°F) for at least 45 minutes.
-Alternatively, use Kettle Pizza and Baking Steel grill insert.
+Preheat oven to highest possible temperature (500 or 550°F/260 or 290°C) for at least 45 minutes.

 Preheat broiler to high.
 Spread thin layer of sauce over pizza, followed by 1/4 of mozzarella.
 Spread 1/4 of garlic slices, 1/4 of cherry tomatoes, and 1/4 of Parmesan evenly over pizza.
 Sprinkle lightly with salt, add 6 basil leaves, and drizzle with 1 tablespoon extra-virgin olive oil.

 Transfer pizza to hot stone or steel and broil until edges are puffed and lightly charred and bottom is crisp, rotating regularly for even cooking, 3 to 6 minutes total.
 Retrieve pizza with a metal peel and transfer to a cutting board.
 Slice and serve immediately.
 Meanwhile, switch oven back to 550°F to reheat stone for remaining pizzas.

 Repeat steps 4 through 6 for remaining pizzas.

 |Servings: 4 to 6|

 |Amount per serving|